 Tortoises do not have teeth.
 Instead, the edges of their mouth is sharpened and acts like a birds beak to help break off pieces of fruit, plant material, or grab an insect.

 Average a foot in length

-Fruit, plant material, flowers, occasionally carrion and invertebrates
+Fruit, plant material, flowers, carrion, invertebrates

 Not endangered, but listed on CITES Appendix II